josephmidura/bash-scripts/README.md

-# I should put the settings files another place
+# some of the scripts I like in new environments